Cart 0

 You’re all set for your first class!

 Please bring a bottle of water.
 Wear athletic wear or comfortable clothing you can move and stretch in!
 Leggings are strongly encouraged.
-No zippers, jewelry or any metal on the apparatuses allowed.
+No zippers, jewelry or any metal allowed on the apparatuses.

 Aerial arts refer to the performance of acrobatics, dance, and other aerial skills using various apparatuses suspended off the ground.
 These arts combine strength, flexibility, creativity, and artistry, and often appear in circus performances, theatrical productions, and fitness routines.
 Aerial artists may perform solo or in groups, incorporating acrobatic tricks, poses, and choreography while suspended from ropes, silks, or other devices.